Optimizely and SEO

 The third-party tool ContentKing uses real-time auditing and content tracking to monitor your website and define an SEO score for each page in a website.

-Using the ContentKing CMS API, you can trigger priority auditing of a page through an API, which is basically telling ContentKing that a page has changed, and requesting re-evaluation of the SEO score.
+Using the ContentKing CMS API, you can trigger priority page auditing through an API, telling ContentKing that a page has changed and requesting a re-evaluation of the SEO score.
 See this blog post by Mark Prins on how to integrate ContentKing with Optimizely.

 SiteImprove

-- Displays information on page visits and page views, as well as feedback rating and comments.
+• Displays information on page visits, page views, feedback rating, and comments.

 404 handler

-The 404 handler is a free add-on and is found on the Optimizely NuGet feed.
-It gives you better control over your 404 pages, in addition to allowing redirects for old URLs that no longer work.
+The 404 handler is a free add-on on the Optimizely NuGet feed.
+It gives you better control over your 404 pages and allows redirects for old URLs that no longer work.

 See the GitHub repository documentation.

-- POSSIBLE.RobotsTxtHandler is a free add-on and found on the Optimizely NuGet feed.
+• POSSIBLE.RobotsTxtHandler is a free add-on found on the Optimizely NuGet feed.
 It handles the delivery and modification of the robots.txt file.

-- The SIRO Sitemap and Robots Generator is a free add-on found on the Optimizely Marketplace.
+• The SIRO Sitemap and Robots Generator is a free add-on on Optimizely Marketplace.
 It lets you generate configurable and scalable dynamic sitemap.xml and robots.txt files with support for multi-site, multilingual Optimizely solutions.

 Related topics